fabio-teichmann/webpage/JavaScript/JavaScriptFoundation.md

 - JS engine allocates memory to variables and functions before execution
 - variables are partially hoisted (only names)
 - functions are completely hoisted

+## Function invocation

+- when invoked we receive / create
+  - `this` keyword
+  - `arguments` (object with function parameters) -> only within functional execution contexts

+### Arguments keyword

+- avoid for compiler optimisation
+- use `Array.from(arguments)` to make arguments accesible in array shape
+- use `functionName(...args){}` to receive multiple function parameters

+## Variable environment

+- available according to their scope

+## Scope chain

+- each execution context is connected to its parent context (e.g. global)
+- for nested functions, child functions have access to their parent environments